 SAYE option scheme

-A type of employee share scheme (www.practicallaw.com/A35041) (often instead referred to as a sharesave scheme, save as you earn option scheme or savings related share option scheme) which provides for the grant of share options (www.practicallaw.com/0-107-6937).
+A type of employees' share scheme ( www.practicallaw.com/6-107-6213) that meets the requirements of Schedule 3 of the Income Tax (Earnings and Pensions) Act 2003 (ITEPA 2003), referred to in ITEPA 2003 as a Schedule 3 SAYE option scheme.
+It is also known as a sharesave scheme, save as you earn option scheme or savings related share option scheme.
+It provides for the grant of share options ( www.practicallaw.com/0-107-6937) .
 The exercise price can be set at up to a 20% discount to the market value at the time of grant.